Tagirijus/fountain/README.md

 ## Install

-1. Make a pull request of thies repo.
+1. Make a pull request of this repo
-3. Go into the repo-dirc on your machine.
+3. Go into the repo-dir on your machine
-2. pip3 install -e
+2. `sudo python3 setup.py install`

 ## Usage